Medicare Supplement Plan N: Is It Right For You?

 With Medigap plans, there is no insurance network limiting you.
 Medicare Plan N covers you no matter where you go throughout the country – as long as your provider accepts Medicare.

 Only certain Medigap insurance plans cover emergency medical services outside of the United States.
 Plan N has foreign travel benefits that will pay for up to 80% of the treatment costs.

 What to Know Before Enrolling in Medicare Supplement Plan N

 If you are interested in enrolling in Medicare Supplement Plan N, or any Medigap plan, there are five things you should know beforehand:

 - You must be enrolled in Medicare Parts A & B.

-- You can have a Medicare Advantage Plan or a Medigap policy, but not both.
-You can apply for a Medigap policy if you have Medicare Advantage, but make sure you leave the Medicare Advantage Plan before your new Medigap policy begins.
+- You can have a Medicare Advantage plan or a Medigap policy, but not both.
+You can apply for a Medigap policy if you currently have Medicare Advantage, but you must cancel the Medicare Advantage plan before your new Medigap policy begins.

 - A Medigap policy only covers one individual.
 Therefore, your spouse will need to purchase a separate policy.

 - Medigap policies are guaranteed renewable even if you have health problems.
 Your Medigap policy cannot be cancelled as long as you continue to pay your premiums.